simple-login/website/content/blog/what-is-an-email-alias.md

 **Click it.
 Aaaaand... puff.**

-**Your email alias is gone**.
+**Your email alias is disabled**.
 Each service assigned to it will never be able to email you again, sell your address or market to you.

 🔥 In **ONE** click 🔥

 Would you agree **this is quicker than going through a multi-step unsubscribe process** and crossing your finger the provider will go through with their promise?

+By the way, you can re-enable aliases at any time.
+All aliases are permanent and can be re-activated until you decide to delete them.

 This also means **you don't have to worry about subscribing to many newsletters that will not interest you anymore** in the future.

 Get your freedom back... subscribe to whatever you want.

-Once you're done, filter through all your aliases, find the service you're not interested in anymore, and **kill the alias**.
+Once you're done, filter through all your aliases, find the service you're not interested in anymore, and **disable the alias**.

 It's that simple, no joke.